 Nevertheless, we need to summarise the whole data into a different cell i.e. Checking Delivery Information.

 Under this individual cell, we want to get the output as Checked if any data is available or Not checked if there is no data in column C.

 Sub VBA_IsEmpty_IF() If IsEmpty(Range("C5").Value) Then Range("D5").Value = "Not Checked" Else Range("D5").Value = "Checked" End If If IsEmpty(Range("C6").Value) Then Range("D6").Value = "Not Checked" Else Range("D6").Value = "Checked" End If If IsEmpty(Range("C7").Value) Then Range("D7").Value = "Not Checked" Else Range("D7").Value = "Checked" End If If IsEmpty(Range("C8").Value) Then Range("D8").Value = "Not Checked" Else Range("D8").Value = "Checked" End If End Sub

-Here, we have mainly four segments.
+Here, we have four segments.
 Each segment is similar except for the cell name.

 Firstly, in the case of the D5 cell, the Not Checked will be the output if the IsEmpty function returns TRUE for the C5.
-Else the Checked will the output if the function finds FALSE for the C5 cell.
-Later, a similar process is applied for the rest D6, D7, D8 & D9 cells.
+Otherwise the Checked will be the output if the function finds FALSE for the C5 cell.
+Later, a similar process is applied to the rest D6, D7, D8 & D9 cells.

 After running the code, the output will be as follows.

 In addition, if you want to explore 5 outstanding methods to check if the cell is empty, you may visit the How to Check If the Cell is Empty in the VBA article.

 Read More: How to Use VBA IsError Function (6 Examples)